ChunHsinTung/3D-printed-Six-Axis-Robotic-Arm/README.md

 - Paper: the paper that was required for this project, in Dutch.
 - The STL and DXF files can be found in the release (the files are too big for GitHub) or here:

+# Pictures and videos

+See https://photos.app.goo.gl/QDrwJVek35PyC75j9 for actual pictures and videos of the project.